Augusta University (AU) is an Equal Opportunity Employer.

 Who may I contact for additional information?

-Are requests for accommodation confidential?
+Are requests for accommodations confidential?

 Are employees/applicants protected from retaliation?